survivejs/webpack-book/manuscript/appendices/01_comparison.md

 [Make](https://en.wikipedia.org/wiki/Make_%28software%29) goes way back, as it was initially released in 1977.
 Even though it's an old tool, it has remained relevant.
 Make allows you to write separate tasks for various purposes.
 For instance, you could have different tasks for creating a production build, minifying your JavaScript or running tests.
 You can find the same idea in many other tools.

-Even though Make is mostly used with C projects, it's not tied to it in any way.
+Even though Make is mostly used with C projects, it's not tied to C in any way.
 James Coglan discusses in detail [how to use Make with JavaScript](https://blog.jcoglan.com/2014/02/05/building-javascript-projects-with-make/).
 Consider the abbreviated code based on James' post below:

 **Makefile**